You’ve been there, struggling to find that right word to describe something.

 SCHMETTERLING

 If you’ve never heard it, listen to the word online.
-It sounds like someone being scolded.
+It sounds like you’re being scolded.